The storage effect is not about bet-hedging or population stage-structure: An extended description of the storage effect

 The long-term average growth rate of each resident must be zero (otherwise residents would go extinct or explode to infinity), so the value of the invasion growth rate is unaltered if we subtract a linear combination of the residents' long-term average growth rates.

-The $q_{is}$ are called \textit{scaling factors} (\cite{barabas2018chesson}) or comparison quotients (\cite{Chesson2019}).
-The original definition, provided by \textcite{Chesson1994}, is $q_{is} = \frac{\beta_i^{(1)}}{\beta_s^{(1)}} \frac{\partial C_i}{\partial C_s}$ (evaluated at the equilibrium values of environment and competition).
-Ellner et al. (\citeyear{ellner2016quantify}, \citeyear{Ellner2019}) has suggested scaling resident growth rates to create a simple average over resident species: in \eqref{inv res comparison}, replace the $q_{is}$ with $1/(S-1)$.
-Elsewhere, we have argued for scaling resident growth rates by a ratio of species' generation times, so as to convert the residents' population-dynamical speeds to that of the invader (\cite{johnson2022methods}).
-Incidentally, this approach is equivalent to the $q_{is}$ scaling factors for the simple models that we examine in this paper.
-Additionally, our arguments against the conventional interpretations of the storage effect do not hinge on how resident growth rates are scaled.
-For these reasons and for the sake of convention, we use Chesson's original scaling factors.
+The $q_{is}$ are called \textit{scaling factors} (\citealp{barabas2018chesson}) or comparison quotients (\citealp{Chesson2019}). \posscite{Chesson1994} original definition of the $q_{is}$ utilized the so-called \textit{standard parameters} (to be discussed shortly), but is essentially equivalent to $q_{is} = \frac{\beta_i^{(1)}}{\beta_s^{(1)}} \frac{\partial C_i}{\partial C_s}$.
+Ellner et al. (\citeyear{ellner2016quantify}, \citeyear{Ellner2019}) have suggested scaling resident growth rates to create a simple average over resident species, i.e., in \eqref{inv res comparison}, replace the $q_{is}$ with $1/(S-1)$.
+We (\citealp{johnson2022methodsb}) have argued in favor of replacing the scaling factors with quotients of species' generation times.
+For the sake of convention, however, we use Chesson's original scaling factors.

 Though the average growth rate of each resident is zero, the components of the average growth rate (i.e., the additive terms in \eqref{taylor_decomp_avg1}) are not necessarily zero.
 Therefore, we can draw meaningful comparisons between the invader and the residents by substituting the right-hand side of the Taylor series expansion (\eqref{taylor_decomp_avg1}) into the invader--resident comparison (\eqref{inv res comparison}) and grouping like-terms: